toomasv/learning/drawing/readme.md

 field 300 focus	[append canvas/draw face/data clear face/text]
 ```

 While we can add figures now incrementally, we lost the capacity to clean our canvas.
-To start afres
+To start afresh
 we have to close and reopen our app.
 Not nice.
 Let's add [clearing button behind the field](drawing-simple-add-clear.red):

 ```